ccache/ccache/doc/INSTALL.md

        from the Internet and unpack it in the local binary tree.
 Ccache will then be linked statically to the locally built libzstd.

+  To link libzstd statically you can use `-DZSTD_LIBRARY=/path/to/libzstd.a`.

 Optional:

 - GNU Bourne Again SHell (bash) for tests.